Pumpkin Ice Cream

 aerial photo of pumpkin ice cream

-While it can seem a bit silly to create a fall ice cream flavor since we’ve typically moved on to baking with warm spices and flavors by now, I am totally an “ice cream all year” kind of person, and maybe you are, too.
+While it can seem a bit silly to create a fall ice cream flavor since we’ve typically moved on to baking with warm spices and flavors by the time the fall season rolls around, I am totally an “ice cream all year” kind of person, and maybe you are, too.

 If you’re not into ice cream all year like I am, perhaps you’re wondering who the heck might want a pumpkin ice cream recipe.